openflighthpc/power-server/docs/routes.md

 ### PUT Reboot

-Return a list of nodes which have been rebooted.
+Return a list of commands which have been rebooted.

 ```
 PUT /?nodes=<node-name>&&groups=<group-name>